| Title: | Tools for Simulation Studies in Parallel |

 Hofert, M. and Mächler, M. (2013).
 Parallel and other simulations in R made easy: An end-to-end study. https://arxiv.org/abs/1309.4402

-## Not run: demo(TGforecasts) ## End(Not run)
+## Not run: demo(TGforecasts) ## End(Not run)## Not run: demo(TGforecasts) ## End(Not run)

-is a simple wrapper for unlist()
+is a simple wrapper for unlist() with

-with elements that are named
+gets a list x with elements that are named

-lists of length five, see x
+lists of length five, see x below, and converts it to an

-array of list
+array of lists.

 (optionally) converts a result list to an array using